Particles and Waves Lab banner

 Waves & Instabilities

 Oceans and atmospheres host a rich spectrum of wave phenomena across length and time scales, from internal gravity waves deep in the stratified ocean to wind-generated surface waves at the air-sea interface.
-These waves sustain large-scale circulations, mediate energy transfer, and undergo nonlinear interactions and instabilities that profoundly affect climate.
+These waves sustain large-scale circulations, mediate energy transfer, and undergo nonlinear interactions and instabilities that bear directly on weather and climate.
 Our group combines linear stability analysis, non-modal theory, and direct numerical simulation to understand these processes.

 (a) Internal gravity waves